vikrant82/chat-analyzer/docs/reddit_backend.md

     -   **The Post:** Becomes the first `Message` in the list with `thread_id: None` and `parent_id: None`.
     -   **The Comments:** The `get_messages` method in the `RedditClient` performs a full in-memory traversal of the comment tree.
 It populates the `parent_id` for each comment, which is the ID of the comment it is replying to.
     -   **Grouping:** The `thread_id` for all comments is set to the submission's ID.
 The `chat_service` now uses the `parent_id` field to reconstruct the comment tree and generate the correctly indented output.
 This centralizes the threading logic in the service layer.
+    -   **Image Fetching:** The `RedditClient` now uses a dedicated `ImageFetcher` class to handle the complex logic of fetching images from direct links, galleries, and inline URLs.

 -   **`User` -> Redditor:** A direct mapping. `getattr` is used for safe access to attributes like `id` and `name` to prevent errors from deleted users.